12. Chasing a Ghost

 Four strides each way, back and forth in front of the curved, bay window.

-Perfectly timed Kevin’s pacing and darted swiftly across the living room and hiked herself onto the couch opposite the window.
+Perfectly timed Kevin’s pacing and darted swiftly across the living room and superman leaped onto the couch opposite the window.

-Dangled bright yellow and sparkly princess shoes over the edge of the cushion and folded her hands across her lap.
+Dangled emerald green, sparkly princess shoes over the edge of the cushion and folded her hands across her lap.

 Watched her father, having decided he was a rather large and fascinating alien creature brought to her personal zoo for observation and hopefully, entertainment.